SivanMehta/tongue-twisters/README.md

 ---

-The mother of Christ, except she's was a jubiliant cheese pixie on her way to wed the Flash in Indiana
+The mother of Christ, except she's a jubiliant cheese pixie on her way to wed the Flash in Indiana

 > Merry dairy fairy Mary to marry Barry in Gary